State Legislative Councils of India

 The State Legislative Council, also known as the Vidhan Parishad or the Saasana Mandali, is the upper house in those states of India that have a bicameral state legislature; the lower house being the State Legislative Assembly.
 Its establishment is defined in Article 169 of the Constitution of India.

 Only 6 out of 28 states have a Legislative Council.
 These are Andhra Pradesh, Bihar, Karnataka, Maharashtra, Telangana, and Uttar Pradesh.
 No union territory has a legislative council.

-Member of the Legislative Council (India)
+Member of the Legislative Council

 An MLC, or Member of a State Legislative Council, must be a citizen of India, at least 30 years old, mentally sound, not an insolvent, and must be an enrolled voter of the state.
 A member may not be a Member of Parliament and Member of the State Legislative Assembly at the same time.
 A member must not hold any office of profit under the Government of India or the Government of any state.

 The tenure of the MLCs is six years.
 One-third of the members of State Legislative Council retire after every two years.
 This arrangement parallels that for the Rajya Sabha, the upper house of the Parliament of India.